Back to Journal

 Option 1: PORTAIRE’s trade portal

-In our own product management software, we understood the importance of discovering interior design materials and furniture right from the beginning.
-To ease this process for our community, our co-founder and interior architect Lori Bolon personally selected 80+ brands and suppliers with 3500+ products.
+In our own curated directory, we understood the importance of discovering interior design materials and furniture right from the beginning.
+To ease this process for our community, our co-founder and interior architect Lori Bolon personally selected suppliers with 40000+ products online.
+Whether you're looking for world-class chandeliers, botanical wallpaper, a wool rug or hardware so beautiful it looks like decor, Portaire has it ready for you.

 … where you can filter by sustainability levels.